-The Colorado Drought Mitigation and Response Plan (Plan) was developed to provide an effective and systematic means for the State of Colorado to reduce the impacts of water shortages over the short and long term.
-The Plan outlines a mechanism for coordinated drought monitoring, impact assessment, response to emergency drought problems, and mitigation of long term drought impacts.
-There are three major components of the plan: mitigation, response and vulnerability assessment.
+Yes!
+An advanced plan!
+The Colorado Drought Mitigation & Response Plan (2018) provides an effective means for the State to reduce the impacts of water shortages over the short and long term.
+The Plan outlines procedures for coordinated drought monitoring, impact assessment, response to emergency drought problems, and mitigation of long term drought impacts.
+There are three major components of the plan: mitigation, response and vulnerability assessments.

 Full Plan (all appendices & annexes ~45 MB)

 So glad you asked.

 The CWCB’s Drought Planning Toolbox is designed to assist water users throughout the state with their efforts in planning and response to a drought.
 Explore the toolbox to find drought information and data, as well as a comprehensive suite of planning resources, financial assistance and tools.